 Oxygen is given as needed.

 Respiratory syncytial virus (RSV) is a very common cause of respiratory tract infection, particularly in children.
 Nearly all children have been infected by age 4 years, many in the first year of life.
 Infection does not provide complete immunity, so reinfection is common, although usually less serious.
 Outbreaks typically occur in winter and early spring.
 RSV is the most common cause of lower respiratory tract illness Overview of Viral Respiratory Tract Infections in Children Viral respiratory tract infections affect the nose, throat, and airways and may be caused by any of several different viruses.
 Common respiratory tract infections include the common cold and... read more in young infants and is responsible for more than 50,000 hospitalizations every year in the United States in children under the age of 5 years.

-Children with serious underlying disorders (such as congenital heart disease, asthma, cystic fibrosis, or immune system suppression) or who were born prematurely, and infants under 3 months of age are at particular risk of developing serious illness.
-Adults and older children also can be infected with RSV, and the elderly may develop pneumonia.
+Children with serious underlying disorders (such as congenital heart disease, asthma, cystic fibrosis, neuromuscular disorders, or immune system suppression) or who were born prematurely, and infants under 6 months of age are at particular risk of developing serious illness.
+Adults and older children also can be infected with RSV, and older people may develop pneumonia.

 Human metapneumovirus (hMPV) is a similar but separate virus. hMPV occurs at the same seasonal time as RSV but does not infect as many children.

 RSV and hMPV cause similar symptoms.
 A runny nose and fever begin 3 to 5 days after infection.
 About half of children with a first infection also develop a cough and wheezing, indicating lower respiratory tract involvement.
 In infants younger than 6 months old, the first symptom may be a period of not breathing (apnea).
 Some children, usually young infants, develop severe respiratory distress, and a few die.

 Doctors usually suspect RSV (and possibly hMPV) infection in young infants and children who have bronchiolitis or pneumonia during RSV season or during an outbreak.
 Tests are usually not done unless doctors are trying to identify an outbreak or if hospitalization is required.

 There is no vaccine to prevent RSV or hMPV infection at the present time.